matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 Clients may send more than one stream in a VoIP call.
 The streams should be differentiated by including metadata in the [`m.call.invite`](/client-server-api/#mcallinvite), [`m.call.answer`](/client-server-api/#mcallanswer) and [`m.call.negotiate`](/client-server-api/#mcallnegotiate) events, using the `sdp_stream_metadata` property.

-`sdp_stream_metadata` maps from the `id` of a stream in the session description, to metadata about that stream.
-Currently only one property is defined for the metadata.
-This is `purpose`, which should be a string indicating the purpose of the stream.
-The following `purpose`s are defined:

-*  `m.usermedia` - stream that contains the webcam and/or microphone tracks
-*  `m.screenshare` - stream with the screen-sharing tracks
+An [`m.call.sdp_stream_metadata_changed`](/client-server-api/#mcallsdp_stream_metadata_changed) event can be sent when the metadata changes but no negotiation is required.

+Clients are recommended to not mute the audio of WebRTC tracks locally when an incoming stream has the `audio_muted` field set to `true`.
+This is because when the other user unmutes themselves, there may be a slight delay between their client sending audio and the [`m.call.sdp_stream_metadata_changed`](/client-server-api/#mcallsdp_stream_metadata_changed) event arriving and any audio sent in between will not be heard.
+The other user will still stop transmitting audio once they mute on their side, so no audio is sent without the user's knowledge.

+The same suggestion does not apply to `video_muted`.
+Clients _should_ mute video locally, so that the receiving side doesn't see a black video.

 If `sdp_stream_metadata` is present and an incoming stream is not listed in it, the stream should be ignored.
 If a stream has a `purpose` of an unknown type, it